ECarateu/BookShelf/README.md

 # BookShelf
 Projeto feito utilizando Qt Creator (QC), para disciplina de: Técnicas de Programação 2019.1.
-WatchList é uma aplicação que cadastra e gerencia filmes de acordo com dados fornecidos pelos usuários.

 ## Sobre o BookShelf:

-O **BookShelf**.é uma aplicação que ajuda a organizar livros da sua biblioteca pessoal.
+O **BookShelf**é uma aplicação que ajuda a organizar livros da sua biblioteca pessoal.

 ## Algumas funções:
+* Cadastra seus livros conforme dados fornecidos;
+* Salva Livros que você já leu;
+* Adiciona Livros que você está lendo;
+* Atribui informações sobre gênero, nota...
+* Extra: Acesso direto a sua biblioteca Online pelo Aplicativo Skoob.

 Typically, this gem would be called as a preprocessor to a primary renderer, such as [Pandoc](http://johnmacfarlane.net/pandoc/), that would turn the document outputed by `legal_markdown` into a document such as a .pdf file, a .docx file, an .html file for web display.
 It is easy enough to build the gem into your work flow by calling the gem just before your primary processor builds your document.